 When Sepp is not building robots he can be found kiteboarding, rock climbing, playing strategy board games and modifying his Jeep Wrangler.

 As an Industrial Designer from the Rhode Island School of Design, Kyle Dell'Aquila has developed concepts and products with a material focus on quality.
-From footwear to high fidelity audio equipment, his focus on high functioning utilitarian philosophy makes the products he designs unique to trends and desirable for all.
+From footwear to high fidelity audio equipment, his focus on historical and future philosophy makes the products he designs immune to trends but desirable to all.